 Personal Campus Tours

 Throughout the fall we will offer a series of personal tours during the school day allowing parents, guardians and students to visit campus while classes are in session.
 Each tour will be conducted by a member of the Admissions Office and last approximately 45 minutes.
 To register for one of these tours click here.
-If you have questions or need to schedule on a date that is no offered please contact Director of Admissions, Mr. James Torra, at email@example.com or 502-736-2120.
+If you have questions or need to schedule on a date that is not offered please contact Director of Admissions, Mr. James Torra, at firstname.lastname@example.org or 502-736-2120.

 Virtual Campus Tours